Home

 • At least one puzzle piece

 I was so thrilled that the evening of the challenge happened to be the first night we got to take care of our six month old grandson!
 That was enough of a special occasion for me, so I snapped some pictures of our boy for the layout (and just because he is so cute).
+I will add the photos later.
+Here is the way the layout came out:

 Here's the thinking that went into Scrapbook Ideas 1 and the order in which I completed my album page:

-I chose a Disney background paper (from Creative Memories) because our little boy reminded me of the fun Mickey Mouse stands for.
+I chose a Disney background paper because our little boy reminded me of the fun Mickey Mouse stands for.
 The background was plain but not boring - it is subtly patterned compared to a lot of my scrapbooking papers.
 And the grey-blue colours went with the primary colours I wanted to use as embellishment elements.
 I placed the whole paper on my work surface and started to think about the layout.

 I had a number of smaller photos that I liked, but I wanted the focus to be on our boy.
 I decided the middle of the page was best for that.
-I picked the best photo of him and placed it in the middle.
+I picked the best photo of him and will place it in the middle.
 Then I thought I would frame up the rest of the pictures I wanted to use by cutting thin strips of dark brown paper and arranging them in a 'tic tac toe' game pattern.
 I didn't stick them to the page yet - I may need to move them before I was finished the page, right?

 I finished arranging the photos I wanted in the frames, and matted the main picture with red and another with yellow.
 But I didn't fix them in place - not yet.
 I wasn't sure if I wanted to move them some more or not, so I left them more or less in position, resting on the page.